ICHEC/qse/_sources/autoapi/qse/qbits/index.rst

 Module Contents
 ---------------

-.. py:class:: Qbits(labels=None, tags=None, states=None, positions=None, scaled_positions=None, cell=None, pbc=None, celldisp=None, constraint=None, calculator=None, info=None)
+.. py:class:: Qbits(labels=None, states=None, positions=None, scaled_positions=None, cell=None, pbc=None, celldisp=None, constraint=None, calculator=None, info=None)

    The Qbits object can represent an isolated molecule, or a periodically repeated structure.
 It has a unit cell and there may be periodic boundary conditions along any of the three unit cell axes.
 Information about the qbits (qubit state and position) is stored in ndarrays.
-Optionally, there can be information about tags, and any other info to be added later.

    :Parameters: * **labels** (*list of str*) -- A list of strings corresponding to a label for each qubit.
                 * **states** (*list of 2-length arrays.*) -- State of each qubit.